dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide.md

 ## Profiling

 Before starting to make any optimizations you should measure current performance to be able to compare results of optimizations.
-And you should be able to measure performance regularly after each change, so this process should be automized.
+And you should be able to measure performance regularly after each change, so this process should be automatized.

 Profiling is a process of measurement metrics of your project.
 Such as server response time, CPU usage, memory usage, etc.
 Python has its own [profiler](https://docs.python.org/3/library/profile.html) in the standard library.
-It's pretty good in profiling code chunks, but for profiling a whole Django project exists more convenient solutions.
+It works pretty good in profiling code chunks, but for profiling a whole Django project more convenient solutions exist.

 ### Django logging

-One of the most common optimization issues are needles and/or not effective SQL queries.
-You could set up Django logging to display all SQL queries to a console.
+One of the most common optimization issues are needles and/or inefficient SQL queries.
+You could set up Django logging to display all SQL queries into the console.
 Add to `settings.py` file:

 ```python
 LOGGING = {